-Despite the fact that the entirety of Manhattan is roughly a little over 30 square miles, the island manages to pack a lot of architectural punch into every inch.
+Even though the entirety of Manhattan is roughly a little over 30 square miles, the island manages to pack a lot of architectural punch into every inch.
 The city dates back to the 17th century, and there are still buildings that retain the hallmarks of that era and every era forward.

 Postmodernist architecture first came into being in the 1970s.
 A reaction to International Design, postmodernism sought to show that classic design elements were indeed still valid and beautiful in a modern sense.
-Classical features and materials are found in postmodern design, along with modern building features such as glass and steel.
+Classical features and materials are found in postmodern design, along with advanced building features such as glass and steel.

-One Union Square South: The 27-story luxury tower features views of Greenwich Village, the Midtown skyline, and Union Square’s famed and festive Greenmarket.
+The 27-story luxury tower features views of Greenwich Village, the Midtown skyline, and Union Square’s famed and festive Greenmarket.
 A combination of uptown luxury and downtown style, One Union Square South has a stunning artwork called Metronome on the façade, a mixed media piece that is the largest privately commissioned public artwork in the city.

 The post-modern apartment building designed by Winka Dubbeldam was built in 2004 out of a space formerly occupied by a warehouse.
 The 11-story building is distinguished by its glass façade – a ten thousand square-foot “curtain-wall.”
-Off setting the new glass and steel is the original brick, merging past and present.
+Offsetting the new glass and steel is the original brick, merging past and present.
 There is a crease between the buildings, offset by cantilevered balconies, which makes the building appear to undulate.

-The Trafalgar House: Located at 188 East 70th Street, when The Trafalgar House was first built in 1986 by Kohn Pedersen Fox Associates Architects, it was proclaimed to be amongst the finest postwar apartment houses on the Upper East Side.
+Located at 188 East 70th Street; when The Trafalgar House was first built in 1986 by Kohn Pedersen Fox Associates Architects, it was proclaimed to be amongst the most elegant postwar apartment houses on the Upper East Side.
 The 31-story condo building has retained much of its prestige thanks to a prime location on a side street in a neighborhood filled with art galleries, townhouses, and restaurants.